 Filtering Stock Picks Based on Financial Statements

-These are some key Warren Buffett filters based on the corporate financial statement:
+These are some of Warren Buffett’s key filters based on a company’s financial statements:

 4th Step: Calculating the Compound Annual Growth Rate & Stock’s Expected Return

-Buffett pays a lot of attention to the compound annual rate, a rate that is based on corporate earnings.
-Let’s see how we can use the compound annual rate to price stocks.
+Buffett pays close attention to the compound annual growth rate, which is based on corporate earnings.
+Let’s see how this rate can be used to value stocks.

 Using the Compound Annual Rate the Buffett Way

-The compound annual rate formula can be expressed in many ways.
-This is one of the ways it may be expressed:
+The compound annual growth rate can be expressed in several ways.
+Here is one way to represent it:

 Formula: